mattmakai/fullstackpython.com/source/content/pages/01-introduction/0101-introduction.markdown

 # Introduction
 You're knee deep in learning the [Python](http://www.python.org/) programming language.
 The syntax is starting to make sense.
-The first few "*ahh-ha*!" moments are hitting you as you're building applications with a web framework.
+The first few "*ahh-ha*!" moments are hitting you as you're learning conditional statements, for loops and classes while playing around with the open source libraries that make Python such an amazing language.

+Now you want to take your initial Python knowledge and make something real.
+A real web application live on the web that you can show off or sell as a service to other people.
+That's where Full Stack Python comes in.
-Now you want to know how to take your web application code and make it live on the Web.
-That's where this guide comes in.
-When you want to gain an understanding of everything you need to deploy and run a production Python web application, you've come to the right place.
+You've come to the right place to learn everything you need to deploy and run a production Python web application.

-If you've previously read this guide check out the [change log](../change-log.html) to find out what major sections have been added since your last visit.

-If you are not yet ready to deploy your application there are a few other [fantastic Python guides](../best-python-resources.html) that you can read first.

-This guide has a different focus from the other Python resources on the best resource links page.
-In each section of this guide you will learn topics such as

-  * what server options exist
-  * which operating system to use for production applications
-  * what the Web Server Gateway Interface (WSGI) standard is
-  * why each layer of the stack is necessary

-Read on once you have a basic Python understanding and are ready to learn more about the full Python web stack.
+This guide branches out on topic because your learning needs depend on your programming background.
+So this guide will walk you through steps based on what you want to do when you need to get it done.

+### Let's get started.
+What do you need to do right now?